 The region's growing forest industry saw the transportation of logs and wood products by water, railway, and road.
-The strategic position of the sheltered waters was essential for the transport, sorting, booming and storage of logs harvested along the coast and destined for mills locally and in the Vancouver area.
+The strategic position of the sheltered waters in Átl'ka7tsem/Howe Sound was essential for the transport, sorting, booming and storage of logs harvested along the coast and destined for mills locally and in the Vancouver area.
 Squamish has served as a tidewater portal for interior forest product exports for nearly a century.